gautamr/mooc-coursera-ml/README.md

 - Some variables are used verbose way which is intentional for understanding with actual lecture and problem description.

 ### Note
-This is my own work and for reference only.
+- This is my own work and for reference only.
 Anyone who take the course should follow Courseras [Honor Code]
+- Copywrite of data and some functions are mentioned in course itself.

 **Happy Learning!**